Janaagraha: My City My Budget (MCMB)

-Bala Janaagraha’s objective is to reimagine and transform Civic Learning in the country such that the youth in the country can put the learning into practice to improve the quality of life in their local communities.
+The objective of Civic Learning program is to reimagine and transform Civic Learning in the country such that the youth in the country can put the learning into practice to improve the quality of life in their local communities.

-This is achieved through three Civic Education augmenting strands such as:

-Aligned Lesson Plans (A.L.P)

-Aligned lesson plans are comprehensive civics and science themed lesson plans created for 6th – 10th graders for NCERT and 6-8th graders for the State Board syllabus with a focus on pedagogy.
-The objective of the lesson plans is to transform our civic classroom into activity based, experiential lessons with practical applicability for the learners.

-Civic Action Plan (C.A.P)

-Civic Action Plan consists of seven high impact modules again created for 6th – 9th graders with components of practical active citizenship that helps to inculcate sustainability values among youth and make them equipped to live in the new world.
-The end of each session is followed by topic- specific project activity.
-During this process, children conduct water and waste audits, measure their carbon footprint, adopt a road among other actions and attempt to reduce their own footprint in their community.

-Our City, Our Challenge (OCOC)

-“Our City, Our Challenge” provides a platform for children/youth to demonstrate acts of Active Citizenship through which they can potentially influence the quality of life.
-“Our City, Our Challenge” adopts a 5I design thinking process, in which they form groups, identify an issue that they care about, investigate root causes and symptoms, ideate on possible solutions, and attempt to implement their ideas.
-During the course of the project activity, they are able to track the impact of their actions on their community.
-The challenge portal is enabled by a custom-built skills matrix that maps skills imbibed by each participant and the challenge culminates into a Civic fest.

 Online Initiatives

 I Change My City

 IChangeMyCity is a social networking initiative that is committed to urban issues - electoral and civic.
 It aims to initiate change, build networks of communities & local civic bodies, provide data on urban issues, civic awareness & training – all of this at a local neighbourhood level.
 By providing relevant information in the form of interesting content and a platform to discuss and debate issues of importance, Janaagraha is a platform for people to come together in support for systemic change.

 I Paid A Bribe (IPAB)

 IPaidABribe is Janaagraha's initiative to tackle corruption by harnessing the collective energy of citizens.
 Citizens can report on the nature, number, pattern, types, location, frequency and values of actual corrupt acts on this website.
 The reports, perhaps for the first time, provide a snapshot of bribes being paid (or taken), across Indian cities.
 IPaidABribe uses them to argue for improving governance systems and procedures, tightening law enforcement and regulation.
 Thereby reduce the scope for corruption while obtaining services from the government.